fakhraldeen18/Backend_Fanz_Challenges/README.md

 **Answer:**

 The time complexity of my solution is O(numberOfElements) because we iterate once a time in the array to find the minimum and maximum.

+### Challenge 4: Decimal to Binary Conversion
+**Question:**

+Implement a PHP function that converts a given decimal number into its binary representation using bitwise operators.
+Explain the bitwise operations used in your code.

+**Bitwise Operations:**

+**(% Modulus Operator):** It calculates the remainder of the decimal number divided by 2 I use the modulus operator in line (5) to get the least bit of the decimal number.
+**(>>= Right Shift Operator):** It used to shift the bits to the left of the first operand by the number of positions.
+I used to shift the decimal number right by 1 position in line (6).